redwolf-digital/KiTSUNE-HIKARI-Basic/README.md

 press ***[ measure ]*** button for increase time
 > min 15 sce.
 > max 45 sec.
-> *If value is exceeded press hold button and value will loop back again.*
+> *If value is exceeded press hold button and value will circle again.*
 >
 ### Shutdown time page
 press ***[ measure ]*** button for increase time
 > min 1 min.
 > max 5 min.
-> *If value is exceeded press hold button and value will loop back again.*
+> *If value is exceeded press hold button and value circle again.*
 >
 ### Reset page
 press ***[ measure ]*** button for reset to default